CONVEYANCING FOR BUYERS

 BUILDING AND PEST INSPECTIONS

-When choosing your inspectors, check that they have the right qualifications and experience.
-Check that the inspectors carry professional indemnity insurance.
-If they miss something detrimental, you have some chance of being compensated for an error or oversight
+When choosing a building inspector, check they have the right qualifications and experience.
+Check the inspector carries professional indemnity insurance.
+If they miss something detrimental, you have some chance of being compensated for a gross error or oversight.

 CONVEYANCING FOR BUYERS NEWCASTLE